A brief cultural history of hemp | DW | 31.01.2022

 For thousands of years, the hemp plant has been part of daily life in diverse cultures around the world.
 Not only the mother plant of various narcotics, it has been used to make paper or textiles, and for medicinal purposes.

-As Germany plans to legalize cannabis, it is high time to dispel the myths surrounding the herb and instead focus on its rich cultural history.
+As Germany plans to legalize cannabis, it is high time to dispel the myths surrounding the herb to instead focus on its rich cultural history.

 Researchers agree that hemp originally came from Asia, with archaeological excavations in Japan, for example, showing hemp have been collected by people there for at least 10,000 years.